Nature’s Playground at the Adelaide Zoo – Review

-Adelaide Zoo is one of our favourite Play and Go places to visit, so we were really excited to try out the brand new Nature’s Playground that opened last week, just in time for the summer school holidays!
+Adelaide Zoo is one of our favourite Play and Go places to visit, and for kids there’s also the fabulous Nature’s Playground to enjoy too.

 As you enter the Zoo, the Nature’s Playground is only a short walk from the entrance – just head to the left towards the Reptile House.
-The first impression is really ‘WOW’ and the kids couldn’t wait to get started and explore everything on offer.
+The first impression is really ‘WOW’ and the kids couldn’t wait to play and explore everything on offer.

 The playground looks great, nearly all made of wood, blending beautifully in its surroundings.
 And as the plants around the play equipment become more established, the playground really will become one with nature.